hlfshell/arkaine/README.md

 - You can set `max_steps` to limit the number of iterations
 - Returning `None` from `extract_result` will cause another iteration
 - The agent continues until either a non-None result is returned or `max_steps` is reached

+You can optionally pass an initial state when implementing your `IterativeAgent`.
+This is a dictionary of key-value pairs that will be used to initialize the context of the agent, allowing you to utilize the context to handle state throughout the `prepare_prompt` and `extract_result` methods.

 ## Chats